talktobrent/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

+# Readme
-# 0x04.
-C - Pointers, arrays and strings
+Read C - Arrays, C - Pointers, C - Strings, pointers and arrays.

+You do not need to learn about pointers to functions, pointers to pointers, multidimensional arrays, arrays of structures, malloc and free - yet.

 ## What you should learn from this project
 At the end of this project you are expected to be able to explain to anyone, without the help of Google:

 What are pointers and how to use them